 - Rising Agents: This recipe uses both baking soda and baking powder to help get a nice rise to the cornbread.

 - Sugar: This can be a controversial ingredient in cornbread.
 This is not a sweet cornbread recipe since it only uses a teaspoon.
-Sugar will help promote the golden color as well improve the crumb texture.
+Sugar will help promote the golden color as well as improve the crumb texture.

 White vs Yellow Cornmeal – What’s the Difference?